NiraliKhambhati/GeoStep-Footstep-Analysis/README.md

 ✅ Resampled data to analyze energy trends over time.
 ✅ Trend plot reveals fluctuations in footstep energy at different times.

+## 📊 Results & Key Findings

+- Energy levels are significantly higher in running compared to walking and jumping.
+- Dominant frequency patterns show consistent peaks for certain activities, which can be used for classification.
+- The heatmap analysis reveals a strong correlation between energy and dominant_freq, indicating a relationship between footstep force and frequency components.
+- Temporal analysis suggests that footstep energy fluctuates depending on time intervals, useful for detecting patterns in movement behavior.

 ## 📊 Visualizations

 🔥 Heatmap for feature correlations
 📈 Energy trend plot over time

-## 📊 Histograms for feature distributions
+📊 Histograms for feature distributions
 📦 Boxplot of energy levels by activity

-📎 How to Use
+## 📎 How to Use

-## Clone the repository:
+🖥️ Clone the repository:
 git clone https://github.com/NiraliKhambhati/GeoStep-Footstep-Analysis.git

-## Install required libraries:
+📦 Install required libraries:
 pip install pandas matplotlib seaborn numpy

-Run the Jupyter Notebook for analysis.
+📊 Run the Jupyter Notebook for analysis.

+🛠 Dependencies
+- Python 3.8+
+- Pandas 1.3.5
+- Matplotlib 3.4.3
+- Seaborn 0.11.2

 ## 📌 Future Scope

 🔹 Apply Machine Learning models to classify activities based on footstep signals.
 🔹 Explore deep learning techniques for pattern recognition.
 🔹 Develop a real-time footstep detection system.

+## 👥 Contributors

+- Nirali Khambhati - Project Lead & Data Analyst

+- 📧 For Queries: Reach out via GitHub Issues or email!

+## 🎯 Author: Nirali Khambhati